 Android is globally popular as it is feature-rich, user-friendly and cost-effective.
 According to a report¹ Android is the most popular operating system in the world with more than 2.5 billion active users spread across 190 nations.
 These globally-loved Android devices are easy targets for hackers.
 But it doesn’t imply that businesses should stop using Android.
-Rather, businesses should opt for a powerful Android MDM (Mobile Device Management) solution to manage and secure Android devices.
+Rather, businesses should opt for a powerful Android Device Management Solution to manage and secure Android devices.

 Today, there are many MDM solutions available in the market.
 With so many options to pick from, mistakes are inevitable.
 Of course, switching to a better MDM is always a possibility.
 But, getting it correct the first go saves a lot of time, effort and money.
 This article will help to comprehend some of the essential MDM features to look for in an Android MDM solution.